ropensci/nasapower/README.md

 (unless you have actually used it in your work).

 > *When POWER data products are used in a publication, we request the
-> following acknowledgement be included: “These data were obtained from
+> following acknowledgement be included: “The data was obtained from the
+> National Aeronautics and Space Administration (NASA) Langley Research
+> Center (LaRC) Prediction of Worldwide Energy Resource (POWER) Project
-> the NASA Langley Research Center POWER Project funded through the NASA
-> Earth Science Directorate Applied Science Program.”*
+> funded through the NASA Earth Science/Applied Science Program.”*

 The previous statement that properly cites the POWER data is different than the citation for {nasapower}.
 To cite this R package, {nasapower},